Project-Counter/cop5/source/appendices/e-audit-requirements-and-tests/02-audit-tests.rst

 This MUST result in 20 each of Total_Item_Investigations, Total_Item_Requests, Unique_Item_Investigations, Unique_Item_Requests, Unique_Title_Investigations and Unique_Title_Requests with Access_Type Controlled; the same again for Access_Type Open; and 10 each of Total_Item_Investigations, Total_Item_Requests, Unique_Item_Investigations, Unique_Item_Requests, Unique_Title_Investigations and Unique_Title_Requests with Access_Type Free_To_Read.

 Where there are fewer than the required number of Books and/or Reference_Works that are Controlled, Open or Free_To_Read, the auditor MUST test every item with that Access_Type.

-**Option 3**: Report provider offers Books and/or Reference_Works, without Book_Segments and/or Reference_Items, under only one Access_Type.

-The auditor MUST request 25 Books and/or Reference_Works with the appropriate Access_Type.

-This MUST result in 25 each of Total_Item_Investigations, Total_Item_Requests, Unique_Item_Investigations, Unique_Item_Requests, Unique_Title_Investigations and Unique_Title_Requests with the appropriate Access_Type.

-Where there are fewer than the required number of Books and/or Reference_Works, the auditor MUST test every item.

 E.2.5 Title Report Audit Tests: Journals